-Very important to keep in mind and soak the onion skins for a few hours or overnight, to obtain that beautiful rich color.
+Remember to soak the onion skins for a few hours or overnight, to obtain that beautiful rich color.
 You can choose to soak the prepared eggs with them to start the coloring process, or just add them to boiling colored water.

-As you experiment with homemade Easter Eggs making, you will figure out your ideal process to accomplish your favorite Easter eggs.
+As you experiment with homemade Easter Eggs making, you will figure out your ideal process to accomplish your favorite colors.

 - 1 dozen organic eggs